SoftUni-Internal/interactive-content/EN/04-Remote-Databases/01-Remote-Databases.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/05.JS-Applications-Remote-Databases/EN/JS-apps-remote-dbs-5-relational-and-non-relational-pros-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

 **Pros of a Relational Database:**
-- Data structured into categories.
+- Data structured into categories
-- They support **ACID** transactional consistency and support "joins".
+- They support **ACID** transactional consistency and support "joins"
-- Built-in data integrity and a large eco-system.
+- Built-in data integrity and a large eco-system
-- Relationships in this system have constraints.
+- Relationships in this system have constraints
-- Limitless indexing.
+- Limitless indexing

 One of the benefits of using a Relational Database is that this type of database allows the user to classify the data into different categories and store them efficiently.